 - Transport per itinerary

-- Meserani Snake Park
+- Meserani Reptile Park and Cultural Museum

 - Zanzibar Ferry

-- Travel and medical insurance
+- Travel insurance (Get Adventure Travel Insurance)

 - Personal spending money